romapavelko01/DogBreedClassification/README.md

 Another insight that I would like to write about is the overfitting, the fine-tuned models were just great on the training stage, with non-decreasing and non-increasing accuracy and loss trends respectively.

+However, the the most important thing all these overfitting-based results stress on is the amount of data available needed.
+The fine-tuned models were originally trained on millions of samples, so no wonder they are considered the gold standard, even having 15M+ parameters.